Meet Alex Caspero

 The combination of these items allowed me to go from pumping ~1/8 ounce per session to almost an entire ounce per session.

-This is where I would generally recommend starting as there are many herbs that have a galactogenic effect.
+This is where I would generally recommend starting for increasing low milk supply as there are many herbs that have a galactogenic effect.
 Some are better than others.

 This was recommended to me by my doula and I’m so glad I went.
-Apparently, if you have muscle tension in your chest wall, that can effect milk letdown.
+Apparently, if you have muscle tension in your chest wall, that can affect milk letdown.
 I noticed a slight difference in my supply right after I saw her.
-If you do go this route, find a chiropractor in your area who specializes in lactation and pregnancy.
+If you do go this route for increasing low milk supply, find a chiropractor in your area who specializes in lactation and pregnancy.

 I don’t feel comfortable recommending this, but I’m putting it out there as a possibility.
 Domperidone is a prescription drug that is illegal in the United States but available through an online pharmacy.
 I know, how sketchy does that sound?
 When I told BL that I ordered a prescription drug through a Thai pharmacy, I think he tried a hundred different ways to make me see my crazy.
 All I saw was my desperation.
 I’m putting this here because of all the things I tried, this worked the best.
 Some women have stories of being able to produce a full supply, which is incredible.
 Currently, I’m almost pumping 1 ounce at a time and am able to nurse Vander when he wants it with this medication.
 I’m still not producing as much as I’d like, but it’s enough to make a difference.